marceickhoff/laravel-mix-modernizr/README.md

 ## Advanced Usage

-You can also use custom configuration files and global identifiers to maintain multiple different Modernizr builds in your project:
+You can also use non-standard configuration file locations and custom global identifiers to maintain multiple different Modernizr builds in your project:

 ```javascript
 /*